Protein Lava Cake: 1 Melt-in-Your-Mouth Treat You’ll Love Daily

 How to Serve Protein Lava Cake Like a Pro

 A protein lava cake is impressive enough on its own, but the right toppings can take it to another level, without undoing all your healthy intentions.
 Serve warm and top it with a spoonful of Greek yogurt or a swirl of whipped coconut cream.
-Add a few fresh raspberries or sliced strawberries on the side for a touch of natural sweetness.
+For the ultimate decadent pairing, serve it with a scoop of our creamy Chocolate Cottage Cheese Ice Cream.
+A few fresh raspberries on the side add a perfect touch of natural sweetness.

 Dusting the top with a little extra cocoa or a sprinkle of powdered erythritol makes it feel like something you’d order in a restaurant.
 If you’re going for indulgence without guilt, drizzle some melted dark chocolate or almond butter over the top just before serving.